Everything You Need to Know About Installing and Owning a Kayak Pool in 2022

 Be friends with your pool!
 Take your time and learn everything about your pool especially when it comes to operating the filter, the heater, the skimmer.

-Don’t let your installers leave without showing you how to operate the pool and turning things on and off.
+Don’t let your installers leave without showing you how to operate the pool and turn things on and off.

 I recommend you carry your phone and take videos as much as you can with the installers’ permission.
-It’s so much easier to remember the step by step instructions via a video.
+It’s so much easier to remember the step-by-step instructions via a video.
 When the pool is done installing, you are excited but also exhausted!
-You won’t be able to retain every last piece of the information.
+You won’t be able to retain every last piece of information.

 Conclusion